smblott-github/chromix/README.md

 ```
 node chromix.js booky
 ```
-This outputs (to `stdout`) a list of chrome bookmarks, but in a different format.
+This outputs (to `stdout`) a list of Chrome bookmarks, but in a different format.

 ### Tab Commands